ArpentorStudio/arpentor.studio/content/games/dawnmaker.md

         </div>
         <div class="column content">
             <h5 class="title is-5">Pitch</h5>
-            <p>Dawnmaker is a turn-based colony builder and resource management game.
-Create powerful combinations between your buildings and cards, rekindle the old lighthouses and bring life back to the lost continent.</p>
+            <p>Dawnmaker is a turn-based city building and deckbuilding game that feels like playing a solo board game.
+Build luminous cities, optimize your deck and create powerful combinations between buildings and cards to bring life back to a dead world.</p>
             <h5 class="title is-5">About the developer</h5>
             <p>Arpentor Studio is a workers-owned company creating video games and based in Lyon, France.
 We specialize in creating games that make you think, learn and grow.</p>
         </div>